 Artius Health’s team of qualified, caring and experienced Psychologists offer ongoing support for people living with chronic pain, as well as their families and carers.
 We also have a Sports Psychologist who specialises in assisting athletes of all ability levels to return to training and reach their fitness goals.

-Pension Card and Health Care Card holders are bulk-billed and some NDIS plans may cover the cost of treatment.
+Pension Card and Health Care Card holders receive a discount and NDIS participants are welcome.
 We accept NDIS, DVA, WorkCover, Private Insurance & PHN referrals; although referrals are not mandatory to access this service.